Deepesh-G/intern-task7/README.md

 # intern-task7
-support vector (SVM) for the linear and non -linear classification
+support vector machine (SVM) for the linear and non -linear classification